Search

 Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a complex multi-system disease with many symptoms that may change over time and differ from patient to patient.
 The most common symptoms of ME/CFS are post-exertional malaise (worsening of symptoms upon even minimal exertion), unrefreshing sleep, profound fatigue, cognitive impairment, orthostatic intolerance, and pain.

 The cause of ME/CFS is currently unknown, but a combination of genetic and environmental factors appear to be relevant.
-There are no specific diagnostic tests or FDA approved treatments available.
+There are no FDA approved treatments available.

 ME/CFS is a multi-system disease